digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 ### Configuring Netmaker Server

 In this section you will define a private network, which your DOKS cluster will be part of in the end.
-Then, you need to configure the Netmaker server to act as an Egress Gateway.
+Then, you need to configure the Netmaker server to act as an `Egress Gateway`.
 By default, the Netmaker server itself will be part of your private network as well, thus enabling you to send outbound traffic or egress through it.

+Why enable egress gateway functionality on the Netmaker server itself and not for any of the DOKS worker nodes ?
+Well, DOKS cluster nodes are volatile (can be recycled at any point in time), thus a new public IP gets assigned to each - not good.
+A dedicated machine which never goes down, and has a static public IP assigned is more appropriate, hence the Netmaker server is a good candidate.

 Please follow below steps to complete this section: